iocafe/iocafe-doc/source/api-reference/signals/200218-memory-block-info-send-logic.rst

 Special transfer list for cloud specific account data memory blocks:

 * current_cloud_mblk, works much the same as current_mblk, but downwards and only for specific memory blocks.
-* connections downwnwards transfer list is kept trough transfer buffers, so two heads (separate ones for source and target buffers).
+* connections downwards transfer list is kept trough transfer buffers, so two heads (separate ones for source and target buffers).
 Heads are con->sbuf.mbinfo_down and con->tbuf.mbinfo_down . links are sbuf->clink.next and tbuf->clink.next.

 Clarifications

 * "connection points upwards flag IOC_CONNECT_UP means that node behind the connection is higher in IO network hierarchy than this one.
 * "memory block flag IOC_MBLK_UP means that data in this memory block flows up in IO network hierarchy.

 200218, updated 23.5.2020/pekka